binarysid/CarList-VIPER-SwiftUI/README.md

-# Cars(iOS app)
+# Cars(iOS)

-The app shows a list of cars, with model name and description.
+The app shows list of cars, with model name and description.

-The project demonstrates the implementation of ✨VIP(View, Interactor, Presenter)✨ pattern.
+The building block of the project is Clean Architecture.
+It exploits the core concepts of ✨VIP(View, Interactor, Presenter)✨ pattern.
 Frameworks/Tools/Concepts used to build the project are as follows:

 -  Swift
 -  Combine